mysterious-cities-of-code/qubitra_homework/README.md

 depending on how the data may present (regular vs interval) and if we wanted to optimise for reads, range queries or higher volume inserts.
 But still, I would start with Redis.

-Admin and related UI - this could be as simple as some HTML, CSS, JS, a small React generated front-end, or if a framework is used (e.g. Django for Python), then turnkey somethign from there.
+Admin and related UI - this could be as simple as some HTML, CSS, JS, a small React generated front-end, or if a framework is used (e.g. Django for Python), then turnkey something from there.

 Communication Considerations: